-This document identifies how the Operation Wallacea expeditions to Ecuador in 2022 meet the requirements of BS8848 - specification for the provision of visits, fieldwork, expeditions and adventurous activities, outside the United Kingdom.
-This standard was published by the British Standards Institute in 2007 and allows for self-certification to the standard by preparation of reports such as this one.
-This document goes through the BS8848 specification clause by clause and describes how the standards required are met and in many cases exceeded by the expedition management.
+This document identifies how the Operation Wallacea expeditions to Madagascar in 2024 meet the requirements of BS8848 - specification for the provision of visits, fieldwork, expeditions and adventurous activities, outside the United Kingdom.
+This standard was published by the British Standards Institute in 2007 and allows for self- certification to the standard by preparation of reports such as this one.
+This document goes through the BS8848 specification clause by clause and describes how the standards required are met and, in many cases, exceeded by the expedition management.
 The first two sections of the Standard cover scope and definitions, so this compliance document starts with section 3 and includes all the remaining clauses.
 The BS8848 clauses are reproduced in italics.
-Section 2 of this document describes the structure of the 2019 Ecuador biodiversity expeditions.

-2. Structure of the Expeditions
+2. Structure of the expeditions